jdonkervliet/jdonkervliet.github.io/content/teaching/index.md

 ## Computer Networks

-Here you can find the slides for my Computer Networks course at VU.
+The 2025 edition of the course has its own public website including lecture slides, other teaching material, and course design overview.
+You can find its page here: https://compnet2526.atlarge-research.com/.
+I am personally most proud of the [games the students made as part of their lab assignments](https://compnet2526.atlarge-research.com/docs/lab-manual/game-showcase/).
+The table below contains the lecture slides from an earlier edition of the course.

-If you are a teacher, you are free to use them for your own courses, but please cite me.
+If you are a teacher, you are free to use my slides for your own courses, but please cite me.
 If you are a student, you are free to use them to study, but when in doubt, follow the book of your course.